Biscayne Bay National Park is unique as National Parks go as over 95% of the park is in the waters of Biscayne Bay. Naturally, most activities to

 They also provide shelter and food for many kinds of birds and marine life.

-Canoe and kayak rentals previously available from the park concessioner at the Visitor Center are temporarily unavailable but you are welcome to launch your own.
+the park concessioner at the Visitor Center and you are also welcome to launch your own.

 There are fantastic views of the bay from the Visitor Center, and from just about anywhere along the coastline in Miami.